 In this simulation, participants are divided into two groups.
 One group will participate in the simulation in their relevant clinical role, while the other group observes.
 Participants then engage in debriefing following the simulation.
-The two groups then swap roles and the simulation is repeated, again followed by group debriefing.
+The two groups then swap roles and the simulation is repeated, again followed by group

-4 hours

-2 x Simulated parents (Michael and Anita)

-6-8 participants from the disciplines of occupational therapy, physiotherapy, social work and speech pathology.

-Carmel Blayden Allied Health Educator, Children's Healthcare Network Sonia Hughes Allied Health Educator, Children's Healthcare Network Jennifer Nicol Allied Health Educator, Children's Healthcare Network Sue Sims Allied Health Educator, Children's Healthcare Network
+Duration 4 hours Faculty 1 x Facilitator 2 x Simulated parents (Michael and Anita) Participants from the disciplines of occupational therapy, physiotherapy, speech pathology.
+Authors Carmel BlaydenAllied Health Educator, Children's Healthcare NetworkSonia HughesAllied Health Educator, Children's Healthcare NetworkJennifer NicolAllied Health Educator, Children's Healthcare NetworkSue SimsAllied Health Educator, Children's Healthcare Network